-FC Barcelona has rarely been out of the headlines over the past few months, primarily due to the sensational departure of Lionel Messi after a lifetime spent with the club.
+FC Barcelona have rarely been out of the headlines over the past few months, primarily due to the sensational departure of Lionel Messi after a lifetime spent with the club.

 He also highlighted Lionel Messi’s departure as a key factor in the “dramatic” situation Barcelona now faces, resulting in a Goldman Sachs bridging loan valued at €595 million being taken out to save the company from outright bankruptcy.